elihunter173/website/content/notes/2f/csc230/index.md

 // Initialize the struct
 p1.height = 1.75;
 p1.age = 24;
-// Note that we can't do p1.name = "William" because we used array syntax when declaring strcpy(p1.name, "William");
+// Note that we can't do p1.name = "William"
+// because p1.name is an array and not a pointer strcpy(p1.name, "William");

 // Declare and initialize a struct